substack/catw/readme.markdown

 and file updates.

 It `opts.watch` is `false`, don't watch for changes, only concatenate once.

+You can pass in a `opts.transform(file)` function that returns a transform stream to modify file contents before the contents are written to the bundle.

 If specified, `cb(stream)` sets up a listener on the `'stream'` event.